The best hotels in Sigulda

 Weekends in October fill hotels fast.
 Book any autumn visit at least 6 weeks ahead.
 For winter visits, January and February are quieter and cheaper.
 Summer weekends bring school groups and families; if you want the valley trails to yourself, visit on a Tuesday or Wednesday.

-Sigulda's best neighborhoods
+Sigulda's best hotel regions

 Sigulda sits at the heart of Gauja National Park in Latvia's Vidzeme region.
 The town itself clusters around Pils iela and the train station.
 The dramatic Gauja River valley splits the area between Sigulda town and the Turaida and Krimulda areas across the valley.